 There are different types of fibre however if you eat a variety of fruits, vegetables and wholegrains you will have your fibre bases covered.

 Water should be your main hydration throughout the day so aim to drink water regularly.
 Water helps your kidneys flush out toxins from your body.
 Drinking water also helps your lymphatic system and bowel to remove waste from your body so it doesn’t end up in your skin.

 Plain water is ideal throughout the day, however adding in some herbal teas is a good way to increase your water intake if you’re not a great water drinker.

 Regular exercise is great for your fitness and overall health, but it is also excellent at keeping all of your detoxification pathways working well.
 Exercise helps your bowel to work regularly and easily, supports your liver to change toxins and waste products into substances that are safe for your body to be eliminated and keeps your lymphatic system moving, essential for removing toxins from your skin.

 Relax and get some sleep

 Leading busy and stressful lives shows on your skin.
 Having a dull complexion, dark circles under your eyes and dry skin may all be signs of stress.
 Stress can also have an impact on your body’s ability to have deep restful sleep.

-Learning to relax can be difficult if you are naturally a busy person, however it should form part of your healthy lifestyle.
+Learning to relax can be difficult if you are naturally a busy person, however aim to make it part of your healthy lifestyle.
 Practising relaxation when you’re going through a stressful time is often difficult.
 So, start when you are feeling good and incorporate it regularly into your day/week so that when you do encounter stressful situations you already have the tools to calm your nervous system.

 Sleep is vital to good detoxification.
 Your liver, kidneys and bowel all do some serious clean up whilst your sleeping so getting enough sleep is important for good skin.